-Kansas Street Crossing Funding
+Kansas Street Pedestrian Crossing

 The project started in 2014 when the Mid-City Community Parking District selected local firm KTU+A to create the West End Traffic Calming, Walkability and Parking Study.
 After examining accident data and feedback from the community, it was clear that safety improvements to wee needed to create of a more pedestrian friendly environment.
 A crossing at Kansas Street and El Cajon Boulevard was one of the projects that came out of the study that rose to the top of the list.
 Early efforts to establish the crossing were stymied by outdated city crossing standards.

 Tragically, in September of 2016, Mr. Abera Kebede Tura, a leader within San Diego’s Ethiopian community, was hit by a car and died while crossing El Cajon Boulevard as he was leaving Awash Market, a gathering place of San Diego’s Ethiopian community.